 Mr. Odinokikh has taught at the Ippolitov-Ivanov College of Music in Moscow, was professor at the Alicia Urreta Center for the Arts in Mexico City, and professor and Artist-in-Residence at the Conservatorio de las Rosas, in Moreolios, Mexico.
 He has taught at the Keene Institute of Music and Related Arts.

-Mr. Odinokikh also serves as the Organist/Accompanist at the Keene Unitarian Universalist Church and as accompanist for the Keene Chorale.
-He was the featured pianist at the Keene Chorale’s 30th Anniversary Celebration at which he played Beethoven’s Choral Fantasy and at the Keene Chorale’s Spring 2011 concert in which he performed two Rachmaninoff compositions.
+In 2009, Vladimir was the featured pianist at the Keene Chorale’s 30th Anniversary Celebration at which he played Beethoven’s Choral Fantasy.
+He was again featured at the Keene Chorale’s Spring 2011 concert in which he performed two Rachmaninoff compositions.

 First Place, 2012 Stony Brook International Competition